Introduction to Literature

 IV.
 Learning Objectives

-C. Interpret the formal elements of these works, using the appropriate terminology
+- Interpret the formal elements of works, using the terminology appropriate to specific literary genres;

 • plagiarism (turning in work not written by you, or lacking proper citation),